How Can Employees Cope with a 17-Month Wait for Their First Performance Appraisal?

 rkn61

-Would like to suggest that for employees who completes in company for less than 3 months, no appraisal need to be done, as they are, obviously, in the probation period.
-Only probationary-evaluation should be done for the purpose of confirmation of services.
-There are companies who give 6 months or 3 months as probation period.
+I would like to suggest that for employees who complete less than 3 months in the company, no appraisal needs to be done, as they are obviously in the probation period.
+Only a probationary evaluation should be done for the purpose of service confirmation.
+Some companies have a probation period of 6 months or 3 months.

-A real performance appraisal policy guides that a performance appraisal & review should be done from the date of confirmation of services, and not from the date of joining.
+A real performance appraisal policy states that a performance appraisal and review should be conducted from the date of service confirmation, not from the date of joining.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute